Sessional staff essentials

 - Providing support with RMIT Teaching Award applications

 - Professional development opportunities.

-If you would like to discuss one or all of these issues or if you would just like to talk generally about good learning and teaching contact your Course Coordinator, your Deputy Head/Dean Learning and Teaching or SALT.
+If you would like to discuss one or all of these issues or if you would just like to talk generally about good learning and teaching contact your Course Coordinator, Program Manager or your School-SALT.

-You can also check in to, visit, subscribe and contribute to weekly posts on learning and teaching at the DSC’s blog the teaching tomtom.
+You can also check in to, visit, subscribe and contribute to weekly posts on learning and teaching at the DSC Teaching and Learning blog.

 Your School’s Liaison Librarian and library essentials

 School Liaison Librarians are experts at finding information in a particular field and can assist you with:

 - preparing reading lists